Sack of 145 TVC workers is national embarrassment – Unionists - Nigeria Today

 ”The leaders of the NLC and TUC are in Geneva for the International Labour Organisation conference.
 We will take action on it when we return”, Kaigama said.

-Also, TUC Secretary General, Mr Musa Lawal stated that the number of workers sacked was unacceptable because it would increase the level of poverty already suffered by the people.
+Also, TUC Secretary General, Mr Musa Lawal, told NAN that the number of workers sacked was unacceptable because it would increase the level of poverty already suffered by the people.

 Lawal said that it was not proper for the private sector employer to sack that number of workers at once over little economic shakeup while expatriates are retained and paid in hard currency.